lanrat/extsort/README.md

 In order to remain efficient for all implementations, extsort doesn't handle serialization, but leaves that to the user by operating on types that implement the [`SortType.ToBytes`](https://godoc.org/github.com/lanrat/extsort#SortType) and [`FromBytes`](https://godoc.org/github.com/lanrat/extsort#FromBytes) interfaces.

+extsort also has a `Strings()` interface which does not require the overhead of converting everything to/from bytes and is faster for string types.

 extsort is not a [stable sort](https://en.wikipedia.org/wiki/Sorting_algorithm#Stability).

 ## Example